 WHO SHOULD USE LSPECS?

-LSPECS has been developed to be flexible enough to meet the requirements of individuals or organisations involved in conducting any kind of environmental sampling.
+LSPECS has been developed to be flexible enough to meet the requirements of individuals or organisations involved in conducting any kind of environmental sampling, however LSPECS delivers the most benefits when managing recurring sampling events, such as weekly, monthly, quarterly or annual sampling. :

 Planning Field Events